AJoker0/fortune-coffee-bot/README.md

     python bot.py

-5. For Render or other platforms, use keep_alive.py to keep the bot online by periodically pinging it.
+5. For **Render and UptimeRobot ** or other platforms, use keep_alive.py to keep the bot online by periodically pinging it.

 Project structure: